Affidavit for Violation of Probation in Tampa

 If I violate my felony probation, which judge will hear my case?

-In felony VOP cases in which the allegation of probation violations allege a new felony arrest or conviction, then the case will go back to the Hillsborough County, Florida, division in which the defendant was originally sentenced.
+In felony VOP cases in which probation violations are alleged to have led to a new felony arrest or conviction, the case will return to the Hillsborough County, Florida, division in which the defendant was originally sentenced.
+You will be brought back before the judge who originally sentenced you to probation.

-If you violated your probation in a misdemeanor case, then you will go back to the division where you were originally placed on probation usually to see the same judge that put you on probation.
+If you violated your probation in a misdemeanor case, you will usually return to the division where you were initially placed to see the same judge who put you on probation.

 Types of Violation of Probation Cases